Windows 7 Forums Search

 This looks an interesting find although it represents a problem when they used a Virtual Machine but this sort of stuff could possibly work on a REAL machine as well.

-It works on the basis that Windows 7 assumes the Boot process is safe.
+It works on the basis that W7 assumes the Boot process is safe.
 This is where AV software has a problem since the OS has to START before the AV software (or anything) can run. -- Or at least the kernel must load enough of itself to allow application program (the AV software for example) to be loaded and executed -- too late by then.

 Windows 7 hack opens OS to attackers News - PC Advisor